Section II: Faculty Rights and Responsibilities

 7. Exceptions to any of the policies described above are possible through special permission from the UNM Provost’s office.
 The process of requesting any such exceptions is initiated through the UNM-Valencia Campus Dean of Instruction.

-The four bases for appointment, promotion, and tenure used on the main campus shall apply also to the branch campuses (see UNM Faculty Handbook).
-The University of New Mexico-Valencia Campus recognizes, however, that condition of employment, such as teaching loads, travel requirements, budget limitations, and a lack of research facilities may preclude the implementation of traditional requirements and criteria of researching and publication.
-Below is an outline of policies and procedures for tenure and promotion at UNM-Valencia Campus for tenured and probationary (tenure-track) faculty.
+The four bases for appointment, promotion, and tenure used on the main campus shall apply also to the branch campuses (see UNM Faculty Handbook Sections B and F).
+Below is an outline of policies and procedures to use in applying those four bases for tenure and promotion at UNM-Valencia Campus for tenured and probationary (tenure-track) faculty.

 1. The categories in which faculty performance will be evaluated are the following: